nus-cs2103-AY1920S2/duke/docs/README.md

 ```
 Noted.
 I've removed this task:
     <task-info>
-Now you have %d tasks in the list.
+Now you have <number-of-tasks> tasks in the list.
 ```
 Invalid Task Index Output
 ```